lit-uriy/mtl4-mirror/trunk/mtl4/trunk/libs/sequence/doc/cursors_and_property_maps.rst

 access—those features are the sole domain of property maps—so access is fully decoupled from traversal in the concept framework.

+The presence of a dereference operator on cursors might seem strange, since since the goal is to separate access from traversal.
-If we are intent on separating access from traversal, it seem natural to remove the use of dereference operators from cursors completely, so the values of a property map would be read as ``pm(c)`` instead of ``pm(*c)``.
+For instance, the values of a property map could be read as ``pm(c)`` instead of ``pm(*c)``.
 It turns out that the dereference operation is required in order to reasonably support traversal adapters.
 If you have a property map that accepts ``foo_cursor`` arguments, it may not be designed to accept a ``reverse_cursor<foo_cursor>`` directly.
-Dereferencing yields a *key*: a value of a common type that can be used to access the property map no matter what traversal pattern is being used.
+Like so many others, this problem is solved by adding a level of indirection: dereferencing a cursor yields an intermediate *key*, and the key type of a traversal adapter is the same as that of its underlying iterator.

 Backward Compatibility
 ----------------------